 A 2005 report concluded that the Veteran’s issues “most likely” began in childhood, and the service stressors “most likely” exacerbated these issues.
 Several other doctors reached the same or similar conclusions.
 That evidence was sufficient to overcome the VA’s denial and convince the BVA that our client did indeed have service-related PTSD.

 The sexual assault witness incident might have been key.
 The Board was not particularly swayed by the other stressors.
 The Army eventually cleared the alleged rapist, concluding that the encounter was consensual.
 However, the doctor examined other corroborating evidence, including photographs and medical records, and concluded that the Veteran reasonably believed he had witnessed a sexual assault and that this incident was indeed a PTSD stressor.

 All successful VA benefits claims are based on a thorough understanding of the rules and compelling evidence.
 Our experienced team knows the rules, and they know what evidence will be most persuasive.

 It is also important not to give up.
 In the above-referenced matter, it may have been easy for the Veteran to quit.
 But he did not give up, and neither did we.

 Connect with Dedicated Attorneys

 PTSD claims are difficult to establish, but we have a solid track record in this area.
-For a free consultation with an experienced Veterans disability lawyer in San Diego, contact the Law Offices of Peter S. Cameron, APC at 800-861-7262 or fill out the contact box to your right.
+For a free consultation with an experienced Veterans disability lawyer in San Diego, contact Cameron Firm, PC at 800-861-7262 or fill out the contact box to your right.
 We are here to represent Veterans nationwide.

 This article is for educational and marketing purposes only.
 It does not create an attorney-client relationship.